- Covering the costs of cancer treatment

 Keeping records of insurance and medical care costs

 It can be hard to keep track of all the bills, letters, claim forms, and other papers that begin flowing into your home after a cancer diagnosis.
 But keeping careful records of medical bills, insurance claims, and payments helps families manage their money better and lower their stress levels.
 Some families already have a system for tracking their finances and records and only need to expand it and create new files.
 Others may have to come up with a plan to handle all of the paperwork.
+One method is to keep a simple notebook with tabs for each month.
+It’s an easy way to track bills, insurance, Explanation of Benefits forms, and payments.

 Record-keeping is also important for those who wish to take advantage of the deductions available in filing itemized tax returns.
 The Internal Revenue Service (IRS) has information and free publications about tax deductions for cancer treatment expenses (see the “To learn more” section).
-These rules change from time to time, so the IRS is the best source for current information.
+These rules change from time to time, so the IRS is the best source for timely information.

 Keep records of the following: